TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Related Work

-\textbf{Multi-baseline Stereo.} This concept was initially investigated back in 1993 \cite{okutomi1993multiple} to benefit from narrow and wide baselines.
-In \cite{okutomi1993multiple}, the fusion was applied after computing the Sum of Squared Distances (SSD) of images.
-More recently, authors in \cite{kallwies2018effective,kallwies2020triple} extended the standard two-view stereo to a three-view setup by adding a camera on top of the left one.
-This L-shape configuration creates a vertical and a horizontal baseline.
-In these works, classical stereo methods, \ie Census Transform and SGM, were utilized with disparity-level and cost volume-level fusion.
-An FPGA-based multi-baseline stereo system with four cameras was developed in \cite{honegger2017embedded} via Census Transform and with no regularization like SGM.
-The authors showed that their setup is better in recovering fine structures than a binocular setup with SGM.
-From this viewpoint, we develop a multi-baseline stereo in a full deep learning-based method.
+The concept of multi-baseline stereo was first explored back in 1993 \cite{okutomi1993multiple} to benefit from narrow and wide baselines.
+In \cite{okutomi1993multiple}, the fusion was applied after computing the Sum of Squared Distances (SSD) of images. \cite{kallwies2018effective,kallwies2020triple} studied a three-view setup by adding a camera on top of the left one.
+In \cite{milella20143d}, the authors validate the performance of a multi-baseline system for autonomous navigation in agricultural and off-road environments.
+The system integrates the point clouds obtained from the wide and narrow baselines.
+An FPGA-based multi-baseline stereo system with four cameras was developed in \cite{honegger2017embedded} via Census Transform and without regularization like SGM.
+The authors showed that their setup is superior to binoculars \emph{with} SGM in recovering fine structures.
+In a different work \cite{wang2020stereo}, multi-baseline is used to accelerate the SGM-based disparity estimation.
+In contrast to these studies, which are all based on classical stereo methods, our multi-baseline design combines information from the wide and narrow baselines in a full deep learning-based framework.